Admissibility procedure

 Appeal

-The deadline for seeking judicial review against a negative decision on admissibility is shorter than in the regular procedure, as the request must be filed within only 7 calendar days.[15]
-The March 2017 amendment to the Asylum Act further shortened the appeal time to 3 calendar days.[16]
+The deadline for seeking judicial review against a negative decision on admissibility is shorter than in the regular procedure, as the request must be filed within only 3 calendar days.[17]

 Judicial review is carried out by the same Regional Administrative and Labour Court that considers other asylum cases.
-The court’s review shall include a complete examination of both the facts and the legal aspects,[17] but only as they exist at the date when the authority’s decision is made.[18]
+The court’s review shall include a complete examination of both the facts and the legal aspects,[18] but only as they exist at the date when the authority’s decision is made.[19]
 The applicant therefore cannot refer to new facts or new circumstances during the judicial review procedure.
 This also means that if the applicant did not present any country of origin information (COI) reports during the first instance procedure, or the NDGAP did not refer to these on their own, the applicant cannot present these reports during the judicial review procedure, despite the fact that these reports already existed before and were publicly available.
-A hearing is not mandatory; it only takes place ‘in case of need’.[19]
+This kind of practice clearly contradicts the obligation of examination of asylum claim with rigorous scrutiny and proprio motu and in relation to domestic materials as well as by materials originating from other reliable and objective sources such as, for instance, other Contracting or third States, agencies of the United Nations and reputable non-governmental organisations.[20]
+A hearing is not mandatory; it only takes place ‘in case of need’.[21]
 Moreover, the review procedure in admissibility cases differs from that for those rejected on the merits, since the court must render a decision within 8 days, instead of 60.
 A preliminary reference was sent to the CJEU for it to determine whether this short deadline for the judges to decide is compatible with the requirements of an effective remedy.
-On 5 December 2019, the Advocate General in his opinion concluded that judges must disapply the applicable time limit if they consider that the judicial review cannot be carried out effectively.[20]
+On 5 December 2019, the Advocate General in his opinion concluded that judges must disapply the applicable time limit if they consider that the judicial review cannot be carried out effectively.[22]
 The CJEU confirmed this position in a judgement on 19 March 2020 (C-564/18).

 The court may not alter the decision of the determining authority; it shall annul any administrative decision found to be against the law, with the exception of the breach of a procedural rule not affecting the merits of the case, and it shall oblige the refugee authority to conduct a new procedure.[25]